wp-plugins/ricardo-search-widget-for-tradedoubler/readme.txt

 License: --
 License URI: --

-This plugin adds a sidebar widget to you blog or website which provides users a search on ricardo with your Tradedoubler ID
+This plugin adds a sidebar widget to your blog or website which provides users a search on ricardo.ch with your Tradedoubler ID

 == Description ==

-This plugin adds a sidebar widget to you blog or website which provides users a search on ricardo with your Tradedoubler ID
+This plugin adds a sidebar widget to your blog or website which provides users a search on ricardo.ch with your Tradedoubler ID

 == Installation ==